SQream/sqream-db-quickstart/README.md

 Now reconnect the client to this database.
 Use the meta-command `\c test`.
 You can also re-start the client with the new `--database=test` argument.

-If you successfuly connected to the database, you will see the `test=>` prompt, in place of the previous one.
+If you successfully connected to the database, you will see the `test=>` prompt in place of the previous one.

 ## 4. Create a table
 ```sql